 If you're thinking about hiring a professional editor, the first step is to consider your goal.
+Why do you need editing help?
 Are you self-publishing a book?
 Do you want to put your best foot (or word) forward when marketing your well-being service?
 Do want clickable content that search engines will find and people will read?

 Of course, you can do a lot of this on your own.
-Before you think about paying for help, learn as much as you can about creating sound copy.
-(If you need some help, you can download my free resource here.)
+Before you think about paying for editing help, I encourage you to learn as much as you can about creating sound copy.

 But we all need help from time to time.
 Even editors hire editors.
 (I do!)

-A carefully selected second pair of eyes can cut your workload by more than half, because neither you nor your editor will burn out if you both own the project.
-You'll want to be able to work together efficiently.
-You should enjoy the process and feel supported as well as assisted.
+A carefully selected second pair of eyes can cut your workload by more than half, because neither you nor your editor will burn out when you're both committed to the project.
+You'll enjoy the creative process and feel supported as well as assisted.

-Knowing a bit about how editors work can help you decide if you've found one worth hiring.
+Knowing a bit about how editors work can help you decide if you've found editing help worth paying for.

 Light copyedit: 4-9 pages per hour